sib-swiss/sparql-llm/README.md

         ?anatEntity rdfs:label 'brain' .
         ?ratOrganism obo:RO_0002162 taxon:10116 .
     }
-}
-"""
+}"""

 issues = validate_sparql_with_void(sparql_query, "https://sparql.uniprot.org/sparql/")
 print("\n".join(issues))
 ```

-## 🚀 Deploy chat system
+## 🚀 Complete chat system

 > [!WARNING]
 >
 > To deploy the complete chat system right now you will need to fork this repository, change the configuration in `src/sparql_llm/config.py` and `compose.yml`, then deploy with docker/podman compose.
 >
-> We plan to make configuration and deployment of complete SPARQL LLM chat system easier in the future, let us know if you are interested in the GitHub issues!
+> It can easily be adapted to use any LLM served through an OpenAI-compatible API.
+We plan to make configuration and deployment of complete SPARQL LLM chat system easier in the future, let us know if you are interested in the GitHub issues!

 Create a `.env` file at the root of the repository to provide OpenAI API key to a `.env` file at the root of the repository: